robinovitch61/the-leo-zone/content/posts/pager/index.md

 title: "I Made a Terminal Pager"
 date: "2026-03-04"
 description:
-  "A writeup of making my own terminal viewport, which eventually became a $PAGER (robinovitch61/lore) and is used in a k8s log viewer TUI (robinovitch61/kl)."
+  "A writeup on implementing my own terminal viewport component in Go, which eventually became a Terminal pager (robinovitch61/lore) and is used in a k8s log viewer TUI (robinovitch61/kl)."
 draft: true
 ---

-> _TL;DR: I built terminal applications like [wander] for Nomad and [kl] for k8s logs.
-Core functionality of these
+> _TL;DR: I build terminal applications like [kl for k8s logs][kl] and [wander for Nomad][wander].
+Core functionality of
-> applications is interacting with text, like application manifests and logs.
-I created a reusable `viewport` component
+> these applications is interacting with long blocks of text like application manifests and logs.
+I created a reusable
+> `viewport` component in Go for text navigation in my projects.
+Terminal pagers are programs that allow you to page
-> in Go for this purpose, then used it to make [lore], which I'm now daily driving as my terminal pager.
-In this post, I
+> forwards and backwards through multipage text.
+I used my `viewport` component to make [lore], which I'm now daily
-> detail the features I wanted to support in my `viewport` and some learnings and design decisions on my way to making
+> driving as my terminal pager.
+In this post, I detail the features I wanted to support in my `viewport` and some
-> them a reality._
+> learnings and design decisions on my way to making them a reality._

 Along with running commands, the terminal is often a place for viewing and navigating text.